Last updated 20.09.2020

 Any charity that needs an extension to their annual return deadline can contact the Charity Commission to ask for one.
 Please see their guidance here.

 Headquarters have approved an amendment to the standard constitutions in POR which allows meetings to be held remotely.
 It also allows decisions to be made electronically.
-This is valid immediately and will be updated in the next update to POR, in early April.
+This is valid immediately.
 The wording is as follows:

 • Electronic voting (such as email) is allowed for decision making of the County/District/Group Executive Committee and its sub-Committees when deemed appropriate by the Chair.
 In such instances at least 75% of committee members must approve the decision.